English expedition to Algiers (1620–1621)

-The English Expedition to Algiers occurred between 1620 and 1621, it was a naval attack ordered by King James with the goal of ending Muslim piracy.
+The English expedition to Algiers occurred between 1620 and 1621, it was a naval attack ordered by King James with the goal of ending Muslim piracy.

-King James of England ordered a naval attack against Algiers aiming to put an end to Muslim piracy.
+Background

+With the accession of James I (1603–1625) to power in England, Anglo-Algerian relations moved from peaceful diplomacy to maritime hostilities.
+An "opponent of Islam", he damaged relations with the Regency of Algiers by issuing privateering licenses to his subjects, enabling them to attack ships of the Barbary states.
+Although the English government had recalled privateering licenses in 1595 due to English privateers committing infractions and being prosecuted and sentenced in admiralty courts, they still had "a freer command over the Mediterranean, where Turkish and Algerian ships were seen as rightful prizes."
+In 1620, an English fleet under the command of Robert Mansell, supported by Richard Hawkins and Thomas Button, was sent to Algiers to put an end to the grips of the Barbary pirates on the trade route passing through the Strait of Gibraltar.
+After obtaining the release of 40 captives, following negotiations, in November 1620, Mansell took part in a second expedition in 1621.

+Expedition

-On 27 November in the year 1620, Mansell arrived at Algiers with 20 ships and formally demanded that the Dey of Algiers surrender all of the English subjects, all of the English vessels and he also demanded the execution or capture of all of the pirates who had taken them.
+On 27 November in the year 1620, Mansell arrived at Algiers with 20 ships and formally demanded that the Dey of Algiers surrender all of the English subjects and vessels they had.
+He also demanded the execution or capture of all of the pirates who had captured them.
 The Algerians pretended to show eagerness to comply with his demands and released some four-and-twenty captives.
 Mansell was aware that this was a small amount since the Algerians had captured 150 English vessels in the past six years, however he was not prepared to fight and sailed away.

 On 21 May, he returned to Algiers and three days later launched his attack.
-The English launched their fireships against the pirate shipping, flames were seen shooting up in no less than seven places amongst the rigging.
-The English were low on ammunition and the Algerians took advantage, the Algerians hurried back and drove of the English.
-The failure of the English expedition was complete.
+The English launched several fire ships against the pirate ships, with flames being seen shooting up in no less than seven places amongst their rigging.
+The English were low on ammunition and the Algerians took advantage of this, eventually driving off Mansell's fleet.